instantOS/imosid/README.md

 Planned features

-- manage parts of files through comments
 - autodetect comment syntax for files
 - compare hashes of sections with upstream files
 - each section contains its own hash, dont update if hash doesnt match

-usage: imosid sourcefile target

-sourcefile has same sections, if hashes differ then section in target gets replaced with section from sourcefile

 ## Commands